MonocledHalfling/MonocledHalfling/README.md

 # Welcome to my Git!
 Hello, my name is seoung min Lee.
 I live in South Korea and programming is my hobby!
-I use Python, Java, Lua, C# and more!
+I use Python, Java, SQL, Lua, C# and more!

 # My stats